 Important is not how many times you fail... important is how many times you stand up.
 I like him lots.

-Taizo K almost 7 years ago from Japan
+Taizo K about 7 years ago from Japan

 After a very long flight from Johannesburg to Atlanta, your billboard featuring Abraham Lincoln caught my sleepy tired eyes and woke me up with a great sense of encouragement and hope and persistence.
 That sent me to visit your website and I have done that several times after and even today too.
 Well Done for your great work of encouraging and impacting not just America but the world.

-Ray M almost 7 years ago from Botswana, Southern Africa
+Ray M about 7 years ago from Botswana, Southern Africa

 Saw your billboard at Newark Airport.
 It made an impact.